eomielan/file-sync/backend/README.md

 ---

-### 2. Receive and Download File
+### 4. Receive File via TCP-over-UDP

-Trigger the receiver to download a file over TCP-over-UDP, then serve it as a downloadable resource.
+Initiates the receiver process to download a file over TCP-over-UDP, then serves it as a downloadable resource.

 - **URL**: `/file-transfer/receive`
 - **Method**: `GET`
-- **Description**: Initiates the file reception via the custom TCP-over-UDP protocol and provides the file for download.
+- **Description**: Starts the receiver to download the file over the TCP-over-UDP protocol.

 #### Request Parameters